 (13) A special facility licence may be granted for the purpose of allowing at a function the sale, by a caterer, of liquor supplied at premises at which the caterer has agreed with the person organising the function to provide liquor (whether with or without food), for consumption by persons at that premises.

+[(13a) deleted]

-(13a) In subregulation (13) —
+(14A) In subregulation (13) —

 caterer means a person who —

-(a) is in the business of providing food for consumption at functions; and

-(b) prepares that food at food premises, as defined in section 246G of the Health Act 1911.
+(a) carries on a food business as defined in the Food Act 2008 section 10; and

+(b) handles or sells food for consumption at functions.

 Bed and breakfast facility

 (14) A special facility licence may be granted for the purpose of allowing the sale of liquor at a bed and breakfast facility (being an accommodation facility that offers bed and breakfast) to persons staying at the facility.